A Washington bill of sale is a form that documents the sale or trade of an item from one person to another.

 - a gun/firearm

 In Washington, a bill of sale is required to sell, purchase, and register a vehicle or vessel.
-This document acts as a record of the sales transaction and must be submitted to the DOL for both vehicle and vessel registration.
+This document is a sales transaction record and must be submitted to the DOL for vehicle and vessel registration.

-The buyer must keep an original copy of a bill of sale if he or she needs it for registration.
+The buyer must keep an original copy of a bill of sale if they need it for registration.

 Language Requirements